-Mrs. Hunt Mrs. Gomola Mrs. Peterson Mrs. Swisher Mrs. Fry Mrs. Porter Mr. Williamson Mrs. Hubler Mr. Matson Mrs. Koleno Ms. Moriarity Mr. Holenchik Mrs. Briskar if necessary to gain information about the students and the nature of the problem.
-The information gathered is confidential.
-The evaluation service is at no cost to the family or student.
-We are here to help!
+Mrs. Hunt Mrs. Gomola Mrs. Peterson Mrs. Swisher Mrs. Fry Mr. Holenchik Mr. Williamson Mrs. Hubler Ms. Moriarity Mrs. Briskar

 It is the parent's right to be involved in the process and to have full access to all school records under the applicable state and federal laws and regulations.
 Involvement of parents in all phases of the student assistance program underscores the parent's role and responsibility in the decision-making process affecting their child's education and is key to the successful resolution of problems.